Tennis Scoring Sytem Explained

 Tiebreaks and Special Rules

-In a standard tiebreaker, the first player to reach 7 points wins, but they must lead by at least 2 points.
-A tiebreak can end 7-4, 7-5, 8-6, 10-8, or with any score where one player has at least seven points and a two-point lead.
+In a standard tiebreak, the first player to reach 7 points wins, but they must lead by at least 2 points.
+For example, a tiebreak can end 7-4 or 7-5, but it cannot end 7-6 because the winning player would only be ahead by one point.
+If the score reaches 6-6 in the tiebreak, play continues until one player leads by two points.
+This means a tiebreak can also end 8-6, 10-8, 12-10, or with any score where one player has at least seven points and a two-point lead.

 Super Tiebreaks

-A super tiebreak is a longer tiebreaker usually played to 10 points instead of 7.
-The winner must still lead by at least two points.
+A super tiebreak is a longer version of a standard tiebreak, usually played to 10 points instead of 7.
+The winner must still lead by at least two points, so a super tiebreak cannot end 10-9.
+If the score reaches 9-9, play continues until one player or team earns a two-point lead.

 No-Ad Scoring